codejutsu1/laravel-ubuntu-docker/README.md

 # Laravel Docker Configuration on Ubuntu OS

 You can run a laravel applicaition even if you don't have PHP, NGINX, PHPMYADMIN, MYSQL, MAILHOG and Composer on your local machine.
-You can achieve this using the docker services in the docker-compose.yml file.
+You can achieve this using the docker services in the [docker-compose.yml file](https://github.com/codejutsu1/laravel-ubuntu-docker/blob/main/docker-compose.yml).

 I also configured PHP and NGINX for local development with laravel.

-## prerequisite
+## Prerequisite
 - Docker
 - Docker Compose